RedTachyon19/ghostpepper_bot/README.md

 https://discord.gg/VkF3z8WmEN

+## Future Updates
+- [ ] add command for conversation starters
+- [ ] add a command for a "Would You Rather", perhaps using buttons

 ### Additional Information
 I use the free version of replit and as a result programs close after an hour on inactivity.
 To keep this bot online all the time, I used uptimerobot which sends requests to the bot in 5 minute intervals to keep the bot online.
 If you use an IDE without this limitation, delete "keep_alive.py" and the function "keep_alive()" in "main.py" can be deleted.